 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three basic steps to preparing to quit that can help a client overcome tobacco dependence.
+-Name three basic steps that will prepare a client to overcome tobacco dependence.

 -Explain the difference between consonant and dissonant smokers.

 -Name three important factors associated with successful adult smoking cessation.

 -Name four main reasons adolescents have for wanting to stop smoking.

 -Name four barriers to smoking cessation experienced by older women.